 Shaping wax into convenient fuel chunks

 Wax fuel is best packed as small cubes or prisms.
-A traditional candle cut into pieces about 1 inch long are suitable.
+Pieces about 1 inch long cut from a traditional candle are suitable.
 Always yank out the wick before using any candle for stove fuel.

 All this work and scavenging around the house for miscellaneous candle wax result in lots of scraps.
 The best way I've found to convert large quantities of scraps into convenient sticks is as follows.